Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-SetpermissionstoRead/index.en.md

 ### Step 1 - You need to have broken inheritance first, otherwise this won't work.

-## API call 1 - Get all the groups from Sharepoint
+## API call 1 - Get all the groups from SharePoint

 ```markdown
 Method: Post